pwhitter1/PILNet/README.md

 ## PIL-Net Models:
 ### PILNet/src/models/
-Contains three trained PILNet models.<br>
+Contains three trained PILNet "PINN" models.<br>
 Each model is trained on the same dataset split, but each uses a differently seeded randomization.
 These models can be used for inference in lieu of running `TrainNetwork.py`.

 `pilnet_model1.bin`<br>
 `pilnet_model2.bin`<br>
 `pilnet_model3.bin`<br>

-TODO: Need to add updated PIL-Net models to file system

 ## Example executable file: run_example.py: